helpscout/restricted-docs-examples/custom-callback-login-example/README.md

 * [Custom Callback developer documentation](https://developer.helpscout.com/docs-api/restricted-docs/#custom-callback)
 * [Example documentation](https://developer.helpscout.com/docs-api/restricted-docs/examples/#show-login-screen-when-signing-in)

-This folder contains an example of how to implement an authentication endpoint that shows a login screen
+This folder contains an example of how to implement an authentication endpoint that shows a login screen.

 ## Prerequisites